EnceladusII/caelestia-fedora-shell/README.md

 > [!NOTE]
 > This repo is for the desktop shell of the caelestia dots.
 If you want installation instructions
-> for the entire dots, head to [the main repo](https://github.com/caelestia-dots/caelestia) instead.
+> for the entire dots, head to [the main repo](https://github.com/EnceladusII/caelestia-fedora) instead.

 ### Package manager

 > [!NOTE]
-> If you want to make your own changes/tweaks to the shell do NOT edit the files installed by the AUR
+> If you want to make your own changes/tweaks to the shell do NOT edit the files installed by the installer
 > package.
 Instead, follow the instructions in the [manual installation section](#manual-installation).

-The shell is available from the AUR as `caelestia-shell-git`.
-You can install it with an AUR helper like [`yay`](https://github.com/Jguer/yay) or manually downloading the PKGBUILD and running `makepkg -si`.

 ### Manual installation